Localization from Infinitesimal Kinetic Grading: Finite-size Scaling, Kibble-Zurek Dynamics and Applications in Sensing: Abstract

 \section{Abstract}

 {We study a one-dimensional lattice model with site-dependent nearest-neighbor hopping amplitudes that follow a power-law profile.
 The hopping variation is controlled by a grading exponent, $\alpha$, which serves as the tuning parameter of the system.
 In the thermodynamic limit, the ground state becomes localized in the limit $|\alpha| \to 0$, signaling the presence of a critical point characterized by a diverging localization length.
-Using exact diagonalization methods, we perform finite-size scaling analysis, and extract the associated critical exponent governing the divergence, revealing a universality class distinct from well-known Anderson, Aubry–Andr{\'e} and Stark localization.
+Using exact diagonalization methods, we perform finite-size scaling analysis, and extract the associated critical exponent governing the near-critical behavior.
 To further characterize the criticality, we analyze inverse participation ratio (IPR), energy gap between the ground and first excited state, and fidelity-susceptibility.
 We also investigate the nonequilibrium dynamics by linearly ramping the hopping profile at various rates and tracking the evolution of the localization length and the IPR.
 The Kibble-Zurek mechanism successfully explains the resulting dynamics of the system via the critical exponents obtained from static scaling analysis.
-Our results demonstrate a clean, disorder-free route to localization and provide a tunable platform relevant to photonic lattices and ultracold atom arrays with engineered hopping profiles.}
+The localization transition can be exploited as a resource for achieving quantum-enhanced sensitivity in the estimation of a parameter.
+Beyond its fundamental significance, the kinetic-grading-induced localization transition provides a natural platform for quantum sensing.
+Using the critical enhancement of the quantum Fisher information (QFI), we demonstrate that the system enables quantum-enhanced parameter estimation of the grading exponent.
+We propose both adiabatic and dynamical quantum critical sensors and demonstrate that they exhibit enhanced scaling of the QFI.
+Our results therefore establish graded kinetic systems not only as a new setting for localization physics, but also as a potential resource for designing quantum-enhanced sensing devices.}